-Class 550E- Flower Display - County Fair Only Class Two blooms displayed in a bottle provided by the 4-Her.
-Flower variety must beproperly labeled on the entry tag.
+Class 550E Flower Display - County Fair Only Class

+Two blooms displayed in a bottle provided by the 4-Her.
+Flower variety must be properly labeled on the entry tag.
 Each flower display will be a separate exhibit.

 The flowers should be prepared for exhibit as instructed in 4H-464, "Preparing Cut Flowers and House Plants for Exhibit."

-Members wishing to exhibit similar produce at Iowa State Fair must enter them during fair sign ups from June 17th-22nd.
+Members wishing to exhibit similar produce at Iowa State Fair must enter them during fair sign up from June 15th - 20th.